selikhovleonid/nadir/README.md

 ## Installing

-You will need Composer dependency manager to install Nadir.
-The easiest way to start working with Nadir is to create project skeleton running the following
+The minimum required PHP version of Nadir is PHP 5.3.
+You will need Composer dependency manager to install this microframework.
+The easiest way to start working with Nadir is to create project skeleton running the following shell command:
-command:

 ```
 php composer.phar create-project -s dev selikhovleonid/nadir-skeleton <project-name>